Suggestions for Improving Academic Performance

 - The Math Center provides support not just for formal math courses, but can sometimes help with statistics and other quantitative/technology courses.

 - Visit the Writing Center.
 Good writers have their work reviewed by editors.
-It follows that all writers could benefit from working with a tutor in the Writing Center.
+All writers can benefit from working with a tutor in the Writing Center.

 Consider a change of major: